vokimon/python-wavefile/README.md

 Wish list
 ---------

+* Smart format chooser
 	* Use file name extension to deduce main format, if not specified
 	* Use main format to deduce subformat, if not specified
+* Format enumeration
 	* Separate Formats scope into Formats, Subformats and Endianess
-* Expose descriptive strings for formats
+	* Expose descriptive strings for formats at the API
 * Exposing sndfile command API
-* Handling properly unicode in text strings (now considers them UTF-8, which is not always true)
-* Handling properly different physical numpy layouts: use a view, assert or reshape

 Installation
 ------------